Dear Board of Directors and Chief Executive Officer:

 If you do not use the “Submission via Web” option, you also have the option of submitting automated LAR data by e-mail to email@example.com

 .
-This option requires proper encryption of the LAR data file using the FFIEC Data Entry Software encryption utility before transmission.
-The encryption process requires installing the Internet submission software that is available for free on the FFIEC website at http://www.ffiec.gov/software/default.aspx (opens new window)
+This option requires you to properly encrypt the LAR data file using the FFIEC Data Entry Software encryption utility before transmission.
+The encryption process requires you to install the free Internet submission software on the FFIEC website at http://www.ffiec.gov/software/default.aspx (opens new window)

 .
 To ensure your e-mail data can be successfully read by the FRB, you should use the edit check feature of the HMDA Data Entry Software prior to encrypting and submitting your transmission file.

-The HMDA Data Entry Software (Version 2012) is also available for free at the FFIEC website http://www.ffiec.gov/hmda/softinfo.htm (opens new window)
+The HMDA Data Entry Software (Version 2013) is also free on the FFIEC website at http://www.ffiec.gov/hmda/softinfo.htm (opens new window)

 .
 The software automates the filing of your HMDA data and includes editing features to help you verify and analyze the accuracy of the data.
-The data file created using this software can be submitted to the FRB using “Submission via Web,” encrypted for submission via Internet e-mail, or exported onto a diskette/CD-ROM for mailing.
-Transmissions by methods other than “Submission via Web” or e-mail may be delayed due to FRB security protocols.
+You may submit the data file created using this software to the FRB using “Submission via Web,” encrypted for submission via Internet e-mail, or exported onto a diskette/CD-ROM for mailing.
+Please note transmissions by methods other than “Submission via Web” or e-mail may be delayed due to FRB security protocols.

 Confirmation of Filing

-Data is considered to be successfully received once the FRB has uploaded your data onto its mainframe computer.
-When the FRB has successfully uploaded your data, it will confirm receipt of the file by faxing or e-mailing an Edit Report that lists potential data errors.
+Data is considered to be successfully received once the FRB has uploaded your data onto its data processing system.
+When the FRB has successfully uploaded your data, the FRB will confirm receipt of the file by e-mailing an Edit Report listing potential data errors.
 You should retain a dated copy of the Edit Report with your credit union’s records.
 The following general time frames apply:

-- If you sent your submission using the “Submission via Web” or Internet e-mail option, you should receive an Edit Report by fax within a week of transmitting your report.
+- If you sent your submission using the “Submission via Web” or Internet e-mail option, you should receive an Edit Report via e-mail within two business days of transmitting your report.

-- If you sent your submission via diskette or CD-ROM, you should receive an Edit Report via fax within two weeks of mailing your report.
+- If you sent your submission via diskette or CD-ROM, you should receive an Edit Report via e-mail within 10 business days of mailing your report.

-Credit unions submitting their data by e-mail will receive an e-mail message from the FRB that confirms receipt of the submission.
-It is important not to confuse the confirmation that the FRB has received your submission with the Edit Report that documents the FRB has successfully loaded your data onto its mainframe computer.
+Credit unions submitting their data by e-mail will receive an e-mail message from the FRB to confirm receipt of the submission.
+It is important not to confuse the confirmation that the FRB has received your submission with the Edit Report to document the FRB successfully loaded your data onto its data processing system.
 The FRB only considers your data as being received when it issues the Edit Report.

 If your credit union does not receive an Edit Report from the FRB, it is your responsibility to follow up.

-In the recent past, several credit unions did not either a) contact the FRB about not receiving a confirmation of receipt; or b) follow up when not receiving a list of potential data errors after initially receiving a confirmation of receipt.
-As a result, those credit unions were unaware that their LAR data was not successfully loaded onto the FRB’s mainframe computer until appearing on a delinquent filer list.
+Some credit unions neglected to contact the FRB when they did not receive a timely confirmation of receipt.
+Several others neglected to follow up when they did not receive a list of potential data errors after initially receiving a confirmation of receipt.
+As a result, those credit unions were unaware their LAR data was not successfully loaded onto the FRB’s data processing system until appearing on a delinquent filers list.

 NCUA Policy Concerning Delinquent Filings

-NCUA expects every credit union that is required to report 2011 HMDA data to provide a readable transmission file to the FRB by the March 1, 2012 deadline.
-Following March 1, the FRB will provide a list of delinquent filers to NCUA.
+NCUA expects every credit union required to report 2013 HMDA data to provide a readable transmission file to the FRB by the March 3, 2014, deadline.
+Following March 3, the FRB will provide a list of delinquent filers to NCUA.

 Credit unions appearing on the FRB’s delinquent filers list could become subject to civil money penalty assessments.